christophhoeppke/maxnodf/cran-comments.md

   'examples_i386' 'examples_x64' 'maxnodf-Ex_i386.Rout'

 This seems to be a result of the CMD check rather than an actual problem.

+  * Found the following hidden files and directories:
+    .travis.yml
+  These were most likely included in error.
+See section ‘Package structure’ in the ‘Writing R Extensions’ manual.

+This is a configuration file for Travis Continuous Integration

 ## Downstream dependencies
 There are currently no known downstream dependencies for this package.